 I had a house to build on the ranch, also an orchard, a vineyard, and several hedges to plant, and a number of other things to do.
 We thought we would start in four or five years.
 Then the lure of the adventure began to grip us.
 Why not start at once?
 We'd never be younger, any of us.
 Let the orchard, vineyard, and hedges be growing up while we were away.
-When we came back, they would be ready for us, and we could live in the barn while we built the house.
+When we came back, they would be ready for us, and we could live in the barn while we began.

-So the trip was decided upon, and the building of the Snark began.
 We named her the Snark because we could not think of any other name - this information is given for the benefit of those who otherwise might think there is something occult in the name.